ibm-cloud-docs/vmwaresolutions/conref.md

 When you delete a vCenter Server instance, the following components are released sequentially:
 1. All deployed services
+2. NFS storage
-2. The Support fee for NSX-T instances or the Support and Services fee for NSX-V instances
+3. The Support fee for NSX-T instances or the Support and Services fee for NSX-V instances
-3. VMware® product licenses
+4. VMware® product licenses
-4. VMware ESXi™ servers
+5. VMware ESXi™ servers
-5. Subnets
+6. Subnets
-6. VLANs
+7. VLANs
 {: #deletinginstance-components-list}

 Review the following information before you proceed.